walkeralex81/alex-walker-portfolio/README.md

 # alex-walker-portfolio
-Portfolio website using html, css and js
+Portfolio website using html, css and javaScript